Ch5 Visualization Case Study

 xlab("") +

-facet_grid(. ~ year)
+facet_grid( ~ year)

 Here, we pause to introduce another powerful ggplot2 feature.
-Because we want to compare each region before and after, it would be convenient to have the 1970 boxplot next to the 2010 boxplot for each region.
+Because we want to compare each region before and after, it would be convenient to have the 1960 boxplot next to the 2010 boxplot for each region.
 In general, comparisons are easier when data are plotted next to each other.

 So instead of faceting, we keep the data from each year together and ask to color (or fill) them depending on the year.
 Note that groups are automatically separated by year and each pair of boxplots drawn next to each other.
 Because year is a number, we turn it into a factor since ggplot2 automatically assigns a color to each category of a factor.
 Note that we have to convert the year columns from numeric to factor.